cmndrsn/ggcommonality/README.md

 | Total                       |      0.7605 |  100.00 |

-To get the x and y coordinates passed to `geom_rect()` when making the plot, you can use the following line of code, which returns a list with (1) the data frame used to create the barplot for positive commonalities (from xmin, xmax, ymin, and ymax coordinates); (2) the data frame used to create the black outline for the positive effects; (3) the data frame used to create the barplot for negative commonalities; and (4) the data frame used to create the black outline for the negative effects.
+To get the x and y coordinates passed to `geom_rect()` when making the plot, you can use the `df_ggcommonality()` function, which returns a list with (1) the data frame used to create the barplot for positive commonalities (from xmin, xmax, ymin, and ymax coordinates); (2) the data frame used to create the black outline for the positive effects;
+(3) the data frame used to create the barplot for negative commonalities; and (4) the data frame used to create the black outline for the negative effects.

 ``` r
 df_commonality <- df_ggcommonality(